Alvinleow/Public_Hazard_Recognition/README.md

 ## Hazard Recognition

-Welcome to **Hazard Recognition**, an innovative internal application designed specifically for BERICAP to streamline and manage [core purpose of the app].
+Welcome to **Hazard Recognition**, an innovative internal application designed specifically for BERICAP to streamline and manage hazards.

 ### 🛠️ Built With: